DanialArab/Docker/README.md

         EXPOSE 3000
         CMD ['npm', 'start']

-We also have another instruction called ENTRYPOINT which is pretty similar to CMD and likewise it has two forms: the shell and the execute forms.
+We also have another instruction called ENTRYPOINT which is pretty similar to CMD and likewise, it has two forms: the shell and the execute forms.

         ENTRYPOINT npm start